Sarah Herring Sorin: Legal training

-Upon graduation from NYU, she returned to her father's law firm in Tombstone.
-Her first case before the Arizona Supreme Court was in 1896 when she represented a mining company and won the case for her client.
+Her first case before the Arizona Supreme Court, Seaverns v.
+Welch, was in 1896 when she represented a mining company and won the case for her client.

 Relocation to Tucson

 In 1896 the Herring family left the declining Tombstone area and moved north to the thriving city of Tucson, Arizona.
-They were helped in their move by Thomas Sorin, who was to become Sarah's husband.

-Sarah married Thomas Sorin on July 22, 1898, in her family's home in Tucson.
-Sarah was 37 and Thomas was 52.
+Herring married rancher and newspaperman Thomas Sorin on July 22, 1898, in her family's home in Tucson.
+Sarah was 37 and Thomas was fifteen years older.
 Thomas Sorin was a successful miner who, like many others, had left his mining operations in Tombstone to focus on other areas in Arizona.
-To many he was better known as the co-founder of the Tombstone Epitaph along with John Clum.
 Thomas Sorin, who was renowned for his mining expertise, represented the Arizona Territory mining industry at the Columbian Exposition in Chicago in 1893.
+Family oral history claims that the Sorins had a stillborn early in their marriage.
+They had no other children.